30 October 2013

 The banshee and mermaid books are nice little productions which are obviously aimed at the gift market.
 You can tell this because they are printed in brown ink (for the banshees) and blue ink (for the mermaids).
 They are also decorated with whimsical drawings and old woodcuts.

 Lest that seems to trivialize them I have to say that both are interesting and informative little volumes, being anthologies of stories and reports of the supernatural entities.
-They includes extracts from the works of scholars and folklorist like Sabine Baring Gould and William Butler Yates and their accounts of banshee curses in Ireland, to present day investigators like Linda Godfrey who seeks out - with remarkable success - werewolf reports across middle America.
+They includes extracts from the works of scholars and folklorists like Sabine Baring Gould and William Butler Yates and their accounts of banshee curses in Ireland; to present day investigators like Linda Godfrey who seeks out - with remarkable success - werewolf reports across middle America.

 There are perhaps fewer direct accounts of sightings in the Mermaids book, and more poetry and folklore, but I do wonder, now that werewolves seem to have re-established themselves as experience-event Fortean phenomena whether we are due for a revival in mermaid sightings.
 If so this book will give a few tips to future investigators.
-And both books will look very attractive sticking out the top of a Christmas stocking. - John Rimmer
+And both books will look very attractive sticking out the top of a Christmas stocking.

 No comments: